 Well there are several articles written about what happened but the main reason for the collapse has not been discussed in the mainstream media.
 This is a small country got caught in the perfect storm of Credit Crisis, which means anyone who has borrowed money (read all businesses) is F#$%&*!
 You must have read the headlines, Lehman Brothers a 147 years old financial institution going bankrupt, Bear Sterns put up for fire sale, AIG forced to take bail out… US congress passing one of the largest financial packages to rescue the financial sector.
 A Republican President saying that Government owning part of the private bank is a good thing in this market etc etc etc

 I can share what I experienced being part of my bank… I was in Iceland the week before all the events unfolded.
 I had moved to India to start our business development activities in India and here I was happy about the way that things were progressing met with the CEO, shared our progress in India and was happy to hear him say keep at it and figure out how we can start our banking operation in India!
 I meet my buddy who is incharge of the Treasury, telling me everything was fine but it was a tough situation out there.
 I did not put 2 and 2 together, we were having tough time with our lines of credit.
 You see banks in Iceland have grown fast by borrowing cheap money from USA and Europe´s financial institutions when the Subprime market collapsed a number of those institutions were folding their playing hand asking to get out of the game.
 That is what killed Lehman, when that happened we were in a very tight situation.
-We went to the institution of last resort for Iceland… the Icelandic Government, unfortunately for us the Governor of the Central Bank of Iceland has no background in managing crisis like this or for that matter he is not even a trained economist… he is a politician and he used this event to gain political leverage in a small country.
+We went to the institution of last resort for Iceland… the Icelandic Government.
+Unfortunately for us the Governor of the Central Bank of Iceland has no background in managing crisis like this or for that matter knows nothing about banking… he is a politician and politics won in the end.
 The news leaked out that we were working with the Government.

-So here I was back in Mumbai, my wife noticing all the commotion in the press asked me to call someone but first thing on Monday morning I see the news in Bold: Glitnir being taken over by the Government of Iceland by buying 75% of Glitnir´s equity and all the current shareholders will loose 95% of the value in the bank!
+So here I was back in Mumbai, my wife noticing all the commotion in the press asked me to call someone, I tried calling but no-one picked up the phone.
+First thing on Monday morning I see the news in Bold: Glitnir being taken over by the Government of Iceland by buying 75% of Glitnir´s equity and all the current shareholders will loose 95% of the value in the bank!

 Every shareholder cried foul, the Government has twisted the arm of the management to take over the bank… even one shareholder came out and said that this must be the biggest bank robbery in the history of Iceland.